Torpedo: Production and spread

 Robert Whitehead (right) invented the modern torpedo in 1866.
-Pictured examining a battered test torpedo in Rijeka c.
+Pictured examining a battered test torpedo in Fiume (Rijeka) c.
 1875.

-The Austrian government decided to invest in the invention, and the factory in Rijeka started producing more Whitehead torpedoes.
+The Austrian government decided to invest in the invention, and the factory in Fiume started producing more Whitehead torpedoes.
 In 1870, he improved the devices to travel up to approximately 1000 yards at a speed of up to 6 knot.
-Royal Navy (RN) representatives visited Rijeka for a demonstration in late 1869, and in 1870 a batch of torpedoes was ordered.
+Royal Navy (RN) representatives visited Fiume for a demonstration in late 1869, and in 1870 a batch of torpedoes was ordered.
 In 1871, the British Admiralty paid Whitehead £15,000 for certain of his developments, and production started at the Royal Laboratories in Woolwich the following year.

 The company in Fiume went bankrupt in 1873, but was reformed as Whitehead Torpedo Works a few years later, and by 1881 it was exporting torpedoes to ten other countries.
 The torpedo was powered by compressed air and had an explosive charge of gun-cotton.
 Whitehead went on to develop more efficient devices, demonstrating torpedoes capable of 18 knots in 1876, 24 knots in 1886, and, finally, 30 knots in 1890.

 In the 1880s, a British committee, informed by hydrodynamicist Dr. R. E. Froude, conducted comparative tests and determined that a blunt nose, contrary to prior assumptions, did not hinder speed: in fact, the blunt nose provided a speed advantage of approximately one knot compared to the traditional pointed-nose design.
 This discovery allowed for larger explosive payloads and increased air storage for propulsion without compromising speed.

 The Nordenfelt-class Ottoman submarine Abdülhamid (1886) was the first submarine in history to fire a torpedo while submerged.

 Whitehead opened a new factory adjacent to Portland Harbour, England, in 1890, which continued making torpedoes until the end of World War II.
 Because orders from the RN were not as large as expected, torpedoes were mostly exported.
-A series of devices was produced at Rijeka, with diameters from 14 in upward.
+A series of devices was produced at Fiume, with diameters from 14 in upward.
 The largest Whitehead torpedo was 18 in in diameter and 19 ft long, made of polished steel or phosphor bronze, with a 200 lb gun-cotton warhead.
 It was propelled by a three-cylinder Brotherhood radial engine, using compressed air at around 1300 psi and driving two contra-rotating propellers, and was designed to self-regulate its course and depth as far as possible.
 By 1881, nearly 1,500 torpedoes had been produced.
 Whitehead also opened a factory at St Tropez in 1890 that exported torpedoes to Brazil, the Netherlands, Turkey, and Greece.